menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 You must be logged in as a user with privileges to administer DHCP in order to add a DHCP server.

 .. information::
-  For information on adding a DHCP server on a Men & Mice Appliance, refer to Appliance Management.
+  For information on adding a DHCP server on a Men&Mice Appliance, refer to Appliance Management.

 1. From the menu bar, select File, New, DHCP Server.
 The Add DHCP Server dialog box is shown.